bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/prescription-tokens/business-prescription-tokens.md

 ## Executive Summary

-Prescription Tokens demonstrates a secure and auditable way to handle medical prescriptions by tokenizing prescription data on the Bitcoin SV blockchain.
+Prescription Tokens demonstrates a secure and auditable way to handle medical prescriptions by tokenizing prescription data on the BSV blockchain.
 This ensures that prescriptions issued by doctors, held by patients, and redeemed by pharmacies are securely tracked and protected against fraud and misuse.

 ---